roytang/blog/content/notes/2018/01/952028019605950465/index.md

   url: https://twitter.com/roytang/statuses/952028019605950465/
 ---

-RT [@mental_floss](https://twitter.com/mental_floss/): 16 Fun Facts About 'The Hitchhiker’s Guide to the Galaxy' — http://mentalfloss.com/article/63473/16-fun-facts-about-hitchhikers-guide-galaxy
+16 Fun Facts About 'The Hitchhiker’s Guide to the Galaxy' — http://bit.ly/1E1sZnC